kontent-ai/integration-commercetools/README.md

   <a href="#additional-resources">Resources</a>
 </p>

-This [custom element](https://docs.kontent.ai/tutorials/develop-apps/integrate/integrating-your-own-content-editing-features) extension for [Kentico Kontent](https://kontent.ai) allows users to search and link selected products from [commercetools](https://commercetools.com) into their structured content.
+This [custom element](https://docs.kontent.ai/tutorials/develop-apps/integrate/integrating-your-own-content-editing-features) extension for [Kontent by Kentico](https://kontent.ai) allows users to search and link selected products from [commercetools](https://commercetools.com) into their structured content.

 ## Features